The risks and rewards of a Warner Bros. Discovery and Paramount merger - KESQ

 WBD CEO David Zaslav met on Tuesday with Paramount Global CEO Bob Bakish, and they broached a potential merger between the two companies, two people familiar with the matter told CNN.
 But an offer is not in the works, and one isn’t likely until the spring — if it happens at all.

-That’s because of a tax provision that was used to facilitate the WBD and Discovery merger that would tax WBD more heavily if it pursues any additional mergers before April 8, 2024.
+That’s because a tax provision that was used to facilitate the WarnerMedia and Discovery merger in 2022 would tax WBD more heavily if it pursues any additional mergers before April 8, 2024.

-The cost of that combined subscription would likely be more affordable than what you’d currently pay for the two services individually, said Jack Kranefuss, a senior director at Fitch Ratings who specializes in rating US-based media companies.
+The cost of a combined WBD-Paramount subscription would likely be more affordable than what you’d currently pay for the two services individually, said Jack Kranefuss, a senior director at Fitch Ratings who specializes in rating US-based media companies.

 Consumers would see the biggest savings for an ad-tier subscription as opposed to an ad-free one, he added.
 That’s because the combined subscription would become a lot more appealing to advertisers and lead them to ramp up spending.